 Eyes Forward at All Times

-These tips should help beginners, intermediate users and experts alike stay safe, while getting the most out of their hoverboard.
+These tips should help beginners, intermediate users, and experts alike stay safe, while getting the most out of their hoverboards.
 These devices are fairly easy to use but should be treated with respect.

 - New Hoverboard Record Set: Over 900 Feet Traveled